w3c/wot-architecture/proposals/WoT Architecture - Explanation for TAG review.md

 #### WoT Thing Description
 The primary building block is the
-<a>WoT Thing Description</a>,
+<a href="https://w3c.github.io/wot-thing-description/">WoT Thing Description</a>,
 which encodes metadata about the WoT Thing (name, identifier, version, etc.), links to related entities, its set of interactions, data schemas and protocol bindings for those interactions, and public security metadata.
 We define the term Interaction Affordances to refer to the metadata describing the interactions supported by a WoT Thing.
-A WoT Thing Description also supports but does not require RDF/JSON-LD (Linked Data) processing and semantic annotation and inteferencing [[?LINKED-DATA]].
+A WoT Thing Description also supports but does not require RDF/JSON-LD (<a href="https://www.w3.org/standards/semanticweb/data">Linked Data</a>) processing and semantic annotation and inteferencing.

 The WoT Thing Description building block fosters interoperability in two ways:
 * First, it enables machine-to-machine communication, as devices can